CryptoBreach/cryptobreach.github.io/index.md

 # Assignment 1: Bind TCP Shell
-Create a shell_bind_tcp shellcode that binds to a port and execute a shell on an incoming connection, the port number should be easy to configure.
+Create the shellcode for a Bind TCP Shell payload that binds to a port and execute a shell on an incoming connection, the port number should be easy to configure.

 ## Requirements
 - Create Bind Shell TCP shellcode